SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/overview.md

 | **Knapsack Problem** | Get the most value from a given list of items | Pick items with highest value-to-weight ratio first |
 | **Fuhad Solution** | ... | ... |

+## :interrobang: How to detect Greedy Algorithm
+-Local optimality - at every step the algorithm makes a choice that seems best, most cost-effective at the moment (and may be retroactively incorrect).
+-Irreversibility - the choice made in each step is not changed.
+The algorithm does not return to change its previous decision.
+-Incremental solution - the algorithm builds a solution step by step, adding new elements to an already built partial solution.

 ## :white_check_mark: Advantages
 - Simple and easy to implement.
 - Often more **time-efficient** for problems with greedy choice property.